-Nelly Mazloum (Alexandria, Egypt, 9 June 1929; d.
-Athens 21 Feb.
+Nelly Mazloum (Alexandria, Egypt, 9 June 1929; Athens 21 Feb.
 2003) founder of MADRI Institute.
-Egypt dancer, choreographer, teacher, company director, and actress.
-Founder of the Egyptian first professional folk dance troupe, known as "Nelly Mazloum Arabic Troupe of Dancers" Nelly Mazloum has choreographed many folk dance production for the company, including Ayoub Al Masri, Al Ghazl, Ranet al Kholkhal, Tamre Henna, Al Ahdab, Kodia "Zar", Arouset Al Bahr, always aiming to set traditional folk dances within a professional theatrical context.
+She was a Dancer, choreographer, teacher, company director, and actress.
+Founder of the Egyptian first professional folk dance troupe (1956), known as "Nelly Mazloum Arabic Troupe of Dancers" Nelly Mazloum has choreographed many folk dance productions for the company, including Ayoub Al Masri, Al Ghazl, Ranet al Kholkhal, Tamre Henna, Al Ahdab, Kodia "Zar", Arouset Al Bahr.
+She always aimed to set traditional folk dances within a professional theatrical context.

-From 1939 to 1945 Nelly Mazloum Calvo was performing as a solo Dancer on stage, Theatre Alhambra, Kit Kat, Bella Vista Music Hall, Theatre Oasis, Carlton, Badia Masabni Theatre and first appearance on the screen as actress in the Film Prosfigopoula (the refugee) a Greek language movie starring with our great star Sofia Vembo, on a screenplay by D. Bogris in 1939.
-Since 1942 she was an established dance soloist and actress and appeared in more than 20 Egyptian films.
+From 1939 to 1945 Nelly Mazloum was performing as a solo Dancer on stage, at the following theater: Theatre Alhambra, Kit Kat, Bella Vista Music Hall, Theatre Oasis, Carlton, Badia Masabni Theatre.
+Nellys' first appearance on the screen, as an actress in the Film Prosfigopoula (the refugee) a Greek language movie starring the great star Sofia Vembo, in a screenplay by D. Bogris in 1939.
+Since 1942 she was an established dance soloist and actress who appeared in more than 20 Egyptian films.
 On many occasions she appeared in front of King Farouk, in the same show as Samia Gamal and Omou Kalthoum.

 Then the Egyptian Ministry of Culture asked her to become adviser and main collaborator of Mr.Ramazine who was the first assistant and dancer of the "Moiseyev Dance Company" in Russia.
-But this collaboration was interrupted, when the Minister of Culture his Excellency Dr.Sarwat Okasha suggested her to form her own theatrical company, which inaugurated a style, and which was entitled by the medias and the public as "Raqs Al Ta' Biry" (expressive theatrical dancing).
-She was the first to bring on the stage popular, religious and typical traditional stories accompaniedby original music especially composed for her company, and live singing recounting the loves, tribulations and adventures of ancient popular Egyptian heroes.
+But this collaboration was interrupted, when the Minister of Culture his Excellency Dr.Sarwat Okasha suggested her to expand her theatrical company, which inaugurated a style, and which was entitled by the media and the public as "Raqs Al Ta' Biry" (Expressive Theatrical Dancing).
+She was the first to bring on the stage popular, religious and typical traditional stories accompanied by original music especially composed for her company, and live singing recounting the loves, tribulations and adventures of ancient popular Egyptian heroes.
 She presented in an artistic dance form, theatrical spectacles combined with expressive themes taken from the pure tradition of Egyptian life.
-The "Nelly Mazloum Arabic troupe of Dancers" was quickly established and they toured Egypt several times, performed in Syria, Lebanon and Sudan, giving innumerable performances in all the local theatres in the country, Ezbekieh Theater, Mohamed Farid theater, Port Said open air theater, Khartoum National theater, the Floating theater (Masrah el Aiem), Pocket theater, National stage theater, they traveled from Cairo to Luxor as well as appearances at National Festivals, the Dar Al Opera, television and Egyptian films.
+The "Nelly Mazloum Arabic Troupe of Dancers" was quickly established and they toured Egypt several times, also performed in Syria, Lebanon and Sudan, giving innumerable performances in all the local theatres in the country, like: Ezbekieh theater, Mohamed Farid theater, Port Said open air theater, Khartoum National theater, the Floating theater (Masrah el Aiem), Pocket theater, National stage theater.
+They performed at National Festivals, at the Dar Al Opera and in television and Egyptian films.
 It was through Nelly Mazloum's exhaustive touring that Egyptian Folklore gained a new international following.

 In 1962 Nelly Mazloum and her company were chosen by the Egyptian Government to represent Egypt at the Helsinki Youth Artistic competition Festival amongst 80 other state delegations.
 At the VIII FESTIVAL MONDIAL DE LA JEUNESSE ET DES ETUDIANTS POUR LA PAIX ET L'AMITIE -